 Next, heat the butter in a dutch oven over medium heat.
 Add thinly sliced fennel and a pinch of salt.

 Sauté until the sliced fennel begins to caramelize - about 10 minutes.
 (Leave the fennel undisturbed to accelerate the process.
-Frequent stirring keeps the veggies from browning!)
+Frequent stirring keeps the veggies from browning) When the fennel starts browning, add the shallots, which will only take a few minutes to cook through.

+Add the sliced garlic cloves.
 Sauté for 2 minutes.
 Add wine and stock, bay leaves, salt, pepper and red pepper flakes.

-Increase the burner to medium-high heat and simmer the broth for about 5-6 minutes, until it has reduced by about half.
-Add the heavy cream and cooked green mussels.
+Increase the heat to medium-high and simmer the broth for about 5-6 minutes, until it has reduced by about half.

-Cover the pot and let the mussels heat through - about 3-5 minutes. (remember that these mussels are already blanched, so the cooking process is just a matter of reheating them in the flavorful broth.)
+Lower heat back to medium and add the heavy cream and cooked green mussels.
+Cover the pot and let the mussels heat through - about 3-5 minutes.
+(Remember that these mussels are already blanched, so the cooking process is just a matter of reheating them in the flavorful broth.)

 Absolutely.
 Black mussels are usually sold in a full shell and uncooked, so be sure to cook them in the broth until the shells open, indicating the mussels are fully cooked.
 If any shells remain closed, those mussels should be discarded.

 Frozen mussels work beautifully in this recipe - just thaw them in the refrigerator overnight before using.
-I prefer not to soak frozen mussels in water to accelerate the defrosting, because I want to save any natural extra liquid in the mussels to add a briny flavor to the final dish.
+I prefer not to soak frozen mussels in water to accelerate the defrosting, because I want to save any natural liquid in the mussels to add a briny flavor to the final dish.

 Fennel adds a unique flavor to this dish - if you don't have any, using extra shallots works in its place, although the flavor profile will be more muted.

-To store, transfer to an airtight container and keep in the refrigerator up to 48 hours.
+To store, transfer to an airtight container and keep in the refrigerator up to 2 days.

 - Total Time: 25 minutes

-- Yield: 4-5 1x
+- Yield: 3-4 1x

 Ingredients

-2 pounds green mussels
+2 pounds green mussels (substitute black mussels)

 1 cup seafood stock or clam juice